opencv/opencv/modules/core/doc/operations_on_arrays.rst

                               borderInterpolate(-5, img.cols, BORDER_WRAP));

 Normally, the function is not called directly.
-It is used inside :ocv:class:`FilterEngine` and :ocv:func:`copyMakeBorder` to compute tables for quick extrapolation.
+It is used inside filtering functions and also in :ocv:func:`copyMakeBorder`.

 .. seealso::

-    :ocv:class:`FilterEngine`,
     :ocv:func:`copyMakeBorder`